[Node.js] Why using sync versions of async functions is bad.

 Sync of Async what?

-Before I go ahead and beef about synchronous functions, I guess it would be customary for me to briefly describe synchronous as well as asynchronous functions.
+Before I go ahead and beef about synchronous functions, I suppose I should briefly describe synchronous as well as asynchronous functions.

 Many Node.js packages provide synchronous alternatives to their asynchronous functions.
 For example, the fs package has fs.readFile (which works asynchronously) and fs.readFileSync (which works synchronously).